-Variations in glass eel abundance as measured by the standardized geometric mean index are thought to reflect changes in annual recruitment of American eels to Chesapeake Bay tributaries, and subsequent adult abundance.
+Variations in glass eel abundance as measured by a standardized index such as the AUC method are thought to reflect changes in annual recruitment of American eels to Chesapeake Bay tributaries, and subsequent adult abundance.
 However, this assumption has not been fully investigated.
 We are currently seeking separate funding to sample yellow phase American eels in the freshwater systems currently targeted for glass eel recruitment by VIMS.
-We intend to estimate the standing stock of yellow phase eels using electrofishing, fyke nets, or outflow traps, which we are now testing in a pilot study at Wormley Pond (York River drainage, Yorktown, VA).
-The available nine-year time series of glass eel recruitment for sites in the Potomac, Rappahannock, York, and James river drainages provides a basis for comparison with age distributions of yellow or silver phase eels in these systems, as well as assessments of parasitic infection.
-This additional information will provide production estimates for lower Chesapeake Bay and further corroborate drainage-specific recruitment indices for glass eels.
+The available eleven-year time series of glass eel recruitment for sites in the Potomac, Rappahannock, York, and James river drainages provides a basis for comparison with age distributions of yellow or silver phase eels in these systems, as well as assessments of parasitic infection.
+This additional information could provide production estimates for lower Chesapeake Bay and further corroborate drainage-specific recruitment indices for glass eels.